jrkerns/pylinac/docs/source/acr.rst

 low-contrast visibility test.

 * **Geometric Accuracy** - The geometric accuracy is measured using profiles of slice 5.
-The only difference is that pylinac will use the 60th percentile pixel value of the image as a high-pass filter and then take the FWHM of several profiles of this new image.
+The only difference is that pylinac will use the 60th percentile pixel value of the image as a high-pass filter so that minor background fluctuations are removed and then take the FWHM of several profiles of this new image.
 The width between the two pixels defining the FWHM is the diameter.
 * **High Contrast** - High contrast is hard to measure for the ACR MRI phantom simply because it does not use line pairs, but rather offset dots as well as the qualitative description in the guidance document about how to score these.